 Rachel Brown, a Massachusetts-turned-Coloradan who works for the Continental Divide Trail Coalition, is a long-distance hiker.
 “Outdoor activities have a meditative aspect that I find essential to my mental and emotional well-being,” she says.
 “Hiking solo, for me, is the best way to tap into that.
 No worrying about whether I’m hiking too fast or too slow for my partner.
 No stopping when I don’t want to stop or continuing to hike when I need a break.
 No forced conversations.
 It’s just me and my body and the mountains.”

 To get more women out on the trail and reap the benefits of being alone, we first have to confront our fears and the thoughts and comments from others who tell us it isn’t wise.
 My grandmother is well-intentioned, acting on the norms of her upbringing.
-In her time, a female traipsing through a forest alone was considered unimaginable, too dangerous for a single woman.
+In her time, a woman traipsing through a forest alone was considered unimaginable.
 But if women in her time had been taught outdoor skills—how to read a map and compass, build a fire, or create an emergency shelter—she’d likely take a very different view.

 It’s this resulting empowerment that has women urging each other to try venturing solo.
-Gale Straub of She-Explores talks about the empowerment of solo hiking in “Alone on the Trail:”
+Gale Straub of She-Explores podcast talks about the empowerment of solo hiking in the episode “Alone on the Trail.”

 If you’re just starting with solo expeditions, go small and work your way up.
 Allow yourself time to grow comfortable with being alone, and go to trails you are familiar with and confident you can navigate.
 Take a chance and go without music; listen to where your mind goes or toss an idea around in your head while you walk.